First Mexican Empire: Background

-The movement involved three principles, or "guarantees": that Mexico would be an independent constitutional monarchy governed by a Spanish prince; that Americanos, that is all those Mexican-born and those Spanish-born would henceforth enjoy equal rights and privileges; and that the Roman Catholic Church would retain its privileges and position as the official and exclusive religion of the land.
-These Three Guarantees formed the core of the Plan of Iguala, the revolutionary blueprint which, by combining the goal of independence and a constitution with the preservation of Catholic monarchy, brought together all Mexican factions.
+The newly constituted movement involved three principles, or "guarantees": that Mexico would be an independent constitutional monarchy governed by a Spanish prince; that Americanos, that is all Mexicans regardless of ethnic category and those born in Spain would henceforth enjoy equal rights and privileges; and that the Roman Catholic Church would retain its privileges and position as the official and exclusive religion of the land.
+These Three Guarantees formed the core of the Plan of Iguala, the blueprint which, by combining the goal of independence and a constitution with the preservation of Catholic monarchy and Roman Catholicism, brought together all Mexican factions.
 Under the 24 February 1821 Plan of Iguala, to which most of the provinces subscribed, the Mexican Congress established a regency council which was headed by Iturbide.

-Viceroy Juan O'Donojú acceded to the Mexican demands, and signed the Treaty of Córdoba on 24 August 1821.
-The Mexican Congress intended to establish a personal union, whereby King Fernando VII of Spain would also be king of Mexico, but both countries would be governed by separate laws and through separate legislative bodies.
-If the king refused the position, the law provided for another member of the House of Bourbon to accede to the Mexican throne.
-Commissioners from Mexico were sent to Spain to offer the Mexican throne, but the Spanish government refused to recognise Mexico's independence and would not allow any other Spanish prince to accept the throne.
+Viceroy Juan O'Donojú acceded to the Mexican insurgents' demands, having no other option because he lacked independent resources.
+He signed the Treaty of Córdoba on 24 August 1821.
+The Mexican Congress intended to establish a personal union, similar to the arrangement now found among the Commonwealth realms; Ferdinand would remain King of Spain and separately take the throne of a new Mexican kingdom, independent of Spain but sharing a monarch.
+If the Spanish king refused the position, the plan provided for another member of the House of Bourbon to accede to the Mexican throne.
+Commissioners from Mexico were sent to Spain to offer the Mexican throne to a Spanish royal, but the Spanish state refused to recognize Mexico's independence and would not allow any other Spanish prince to accept the throne.